spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `name`

 The name of the dataset.
-This is used to reference the dataset in the pod manifest, as well as in external data sources.
+Used to reference the dataset in the pod manifest, as well as in external data sources.

+## `description`

+The description of the dataset.
+Used as part of the [Semantic Data Model](/features/semantic-model/index.md).

 ## `time_column`